How are you fostering independence in your child?

 Yes, helping your kids is a part of your job–when they can’t braid their own hair or make their beds yet.
 When your teens are struggling to make good choices and act responsibly, then you help them by giving them boundaries.

-But if you consistently do things for your kids which they are capable of doing for themselves, you are creating a dependent child.
+But if you consistently do things for your kids that they are capable of doing for themselves, you are creating a dependent child.

 “A dependent child is a demanding child.
 Children become irresponsible only when we fail to give them opportunities to take on responsibility.” – Rudolf Dreikurs and Margaret Goldman.